Thou shalt not steal; an empty feat,

 “With the exception of some of the embezzlers who were individuals victimizing their employers, these were all crimes committed by business owners or managers, bent on victimizing other enterprises, or else their own workers, their own customers, their own suppliers, or the public at large.”

-We can formulate something that I will call the Rule or Law of Scoundrels: it is a pretty general rule of human behaviour that, sooner or later, whenever it is possible to gain an illegal advantage, whether pecuniary or otherwise, over others, someone will take that course.
+We can formulate something that I will call the Law or Rule of Scoundrels: it is a pretty general rule of human behaviour that, sooner or later, whenever it is possible to gain an illegal advantage, whether pecuniary or otherwise, over others, someone will take that course.
 Innumerable are the instances where human ingenuity, rather than being used in productive, beneficial, and licit channels, has been used in illicit ways to enrich oneself at the expense of others.
 And when this kind of behaviour becomes widespread, it is more and more difficult, and sometimes impossible, to correct or eradicate it.
 Mafias that control criminal activities like gambling, prostitution, extortion, and the sale of illegal drugs are only an extreme, organized example of these kinds of undesirable behaviours.

 Fraudsters, tricksters, and con men are like the hydra: when you cut off one of its heads, another will inevitably grow to take its place.
 Fraudsters, or those who have the mindset of the fraudster, are not in business for the long run – at least not in the sense that economists mean, which is to make money honestly by building a reputation for honest and reliable dealing.
 Rather, their aim is for short-term gain.
 Thus, they do not care about the bad reputation they may earn, since they can always move elsewhere where they can find new victims who are unaware of their past misdeeds.
 The world is far too busy a place for its inhabitants to pay attention only to those who do wrong, especially when their victims are ordinary people who are not interesting and whom one doesn’t know personally.